 Isla Craig last released The Becoming LP on Pleasence Records.

-Last October Toronto indie-rock ensemble The Holy Gasp launched their emotionally-fraught divorce-themed LP with a 27-person orchestra performing the album track-for-track.
+Last October Toronto indie-rock ensemble launched their emotionally-fraught divorce-themed LP with a 27-person orchestra performing the album track-for-track.
 Staged as a wedding with formally dressed attendees, the release show for The Love Songs of Oedipus Rex was captured on film at 918 Bathurst Centre in Toronto.
 The band's been releasing clips ever since, with the latest footage featuring the Benjamin Hackman-lead ensemble performing "A Daily Affirmation."
 You can check it out below.

 BC punk legends D.O.A. have a new archival set due for May 3.
 Titled 1978, the album will collect 21 previously unreleased demos, rare tracks, and early singles.
 The label had this to say about the track listing: